samintisar/Sales_Insights_Dashboard/README.md

 ## 🛠️ Tools Used
 - **Power BI** – For data visualization and interactive dashboard creation
 - **SQL (MySQL)** – For data generation, extraction, transformation, and analysis
+- **MySQL Database Dump** – The dataset for this project is generated using a MySQL database dump (db_dump_version_2.sql), which contains structured data for transactions, customers, markets, and products.

 ## 📈 Key Insights
 🔹 **Revenue Performance**